ckeditor/ckeditor5/docs/builds/guides/migrate.md

 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-disableNativeSpellChecker">disableNativeSpellChecker</a></td>
 			<td>
+				<p>Note: An official integration of the spell and grammar checking functionality for CKEditor 5 is provided by a partner solution, {@link features/spelling-and-grammar-checking WProofreader}.</p>
-				<p>Unavailable, however, in case of inline and balloon editors can be done by setting the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/spellcheck" target="_blank" rel="noopener"><code>spellcheck</code></a> attribute directly on the element where CKEditor should be enabled.</p>
+				<p>A dedicated configuration option to disable the native browser spell checker is unavailable.
+However, in case of inline, balloon and balloon block editors it can be done by setting the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/spellcheck" target="_blank" rel="noopener"><code>spellcheck</code></a> attribute directly on the element where CKEditor should be enabled.</p>
 				<p>For the classic and decoupled editors, call:</p>
 				<pre><code>editor.editing.view.change( writer => {
 	writer.setAttribute( 'spellcheck', 'false', editor.editing.view.document.getRoot() );